 $10,000 from Linda McMahon, former CEO of World Wrestling Entertainment (WWE)

-$125,000 from Julian Robertson, fonder of Tiger Management, who gave $25 million to the Success Academy charter schools.
+$125,000 from Julian Robertson, founder of Tiger Management, who gave $25 million to the Success Academy charter schools.

 $100,000 from Illinois Gov. Bruce Rauner, a private equity multi-millionaire who started the Rauner College Prep Charter Schools.
-Rauner recently said, "Half of Chicago Public School teaches are virtually illiterate."
+Rauner recently said, "Half of Chicago Public School teachers are virtually illiterate."

 $100,000 (five $20,000 contributions) from the DeVos family of Michigan, which originally found the pro-voucher group All Children Matter and Amway.
 Dick DeVos began the effort to undermine public schools by calling them "government schools."